adamwwilkinson/Obsidian-Vault/Indonesian/Baik ... maupun.md

 # Baik ... maupun
-When we want to asy both something as well as someting else:
+When we want to say both something as well as someting else:
-*baik* ... pun
+*baik* ... *pun*

 **Put pun after the noun**